 Parts of the openHPI web offerings and respective mobile applications bring you in touch with other openHPI users, e.g. to discuss with other learners in the discussion forum or the Collab Spaces of openHPI courses.
 If you decide to participate in these activities, other users will have access to parts of your minimal profile data, i.e. your full name (unless you choose to set a differing display name in your user profile) and your profile picture, if you have uploaded one.

 Web Analysis.
-To continually improve our offer we use the open source web analytic software "Matomo" (formerly known as "Piwik").
+To continually improve our offer we use the open-source web analytics software "Matomo" (formerly known as "Piwik").

-With Matomo we can receive in real time reports about, e.g., the number of visitors, the search machines and the search words used that lead users to our offer.
+With Matomo we can receive in real-time reports about, e.g., the number of visitors, the search machines and the search words used that lead user to our offer.
 This helps us to constantly optimize our offer and design it accordingly.

 In contrast to the web analysis tools of external providers, using Matomo offers you the advantage that the analysis is carried out by the Data Controller itself (see Section A.) instead of by an external service provider.
 This means that none of your Personal Data used for Web Analysis (in particular your IP address) will be transmitted to third parties.